torvalds/linux/Documentation/driver-api/early-userspace/early_userspace_support.rst

-"Early userspace" is a set of libraries and programs that provide various pieces of functionality that are important enough to be available while a Linux kernel is coming up, but that don't need to be run inside the kernel itself.
+"Early userspace" is a set of libraries and programs that provide various pieces of functionality that are important enough to be available while a GNU/Linux kernel is coming up, but that don't need to be run inside the kernel itself.

 It consists of several major infrastructure components: